robbaier/vagrant-boxes-puppet/README.md

-# CentOS 6.8 LAMP Virtual Machines
+# CentOS 6.8 LAMP Virtual Machines for Vagrant

 ## About
 The goal of these Virtual Machines (VMs) is to provide consistent, reliable development environments while also providing additional development tools.